NGWPC/ngencerf-server/README.md

 aws s3 cp --recursive s3://ngwpc-dev/ngen-static-files /ngencerf/data/ngen-static-files
 ```

-In addition, copy the directory `module_parameter_files` and all its contents from https://gitlab.sh.nextgenwaterprediction.com/NGWPC/nwm-ngen/ngen-cal/-/tree/development/module_parameter_files
+In addition, copy the directory `module_parameter_files` and all its contents from
+https://gitlab.sh.nextgenwaterprediction.com/NGWPC/nwm-ngen/ngen-cal/-/tree/development/module_parameter_files to the `/ngencerf/data/ngen-static-files` directory

 When done, your `ngen-static-files` directory should look something like this